ukhsa-collaboration/fingertipscharts/README.md

 # fingertipscharts

-This is an R package to help users to easily reproduce charts that are displayed on Public Health England’s [Fingertips](http://fingertips.phe.org.uk/) data tool.
+This is an R package to help users to easily reproduce charts that are displayed on Office for Health Improvement and Disparities’ [Fingertips](http://fingertips.phe.org.uk/) data tool.
 Along with the `fingertipsR` package, this package can be used to help users bring the data on the website into their own outputs.